 The fear of a French-Canadian conspiracy subsided in the early 20th century as newcomers from Southern and Eastern Europe began to enter the U.S. in increasing numbers.
 New England manufacturing slowly lost its lead in the textile industry to the U.S. South beginning in the 1920s.

 As the mills faded away, the Little Canadas gradually dispersed, a process that continued throughout the 20th century.
 And along with these enclaves went the memory of a period when some Americans considered poor French-Canadian mill workers a threat to New England’s way of life.

-David Vermette is the author of this story about fears of an immigrant conquest.
+David Vermette is the author of this story about fears of an immigrant conquest, updated in 2021.
 He is a writer, researcher and editor born and raised in Massachusetts.
 He wrote the book A Distinct Alien Race: The Untold Story of Franco-Americans (Montreal: Baraka Books, 2018).